cf12/umd-cmsc414-cryptography/README.md

 The first of these should indicate successful parsing.
 Either of the others means you have made an incorrect assumption/guess during your parsing, and you need to unwind.
+Make sure you keep track of what ciphertext corresponds to what type of field as you parse --- no two fields of different types will encrypt to the same ciphertext.

-You should be able to enumerate all of the possibilities in your code.
+You should be able to enumerate all of the possibilities in your code, since there are only six ways to order three message types by the order in which they *first* occur.

 ### Examining Binary Files